gbernady/git-credential-op/README.md

 The `git-credential-op` is a custom Git credential helper built on top of [1Password CLI](https://developer.1password.com/docs/cli/get-started/).

-You can use it to access remote repositories over HTTPS with credentials like the GitHub PATs stored in [1Password](https://1password.com) instead of [built-in credential helpers](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage).
+You can use it to access remote repositories over HTTPS with credentials like the GitHub Personal Access Tokens (PATs) stored in [1Password](https://1password.com) instead of [built-in credential helpers](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage).

 ## Status